Technical-Source/create-bruh/README.md

 At the moment, the starter choices are:

 - `vite`
-- `vite-ssr`
+- `vite-minimal`

-`vite-ssr` is the recommended option because it enables extremely fast prerendering within vite.
+`vite` is the recommended option because it enables extremely fast prerendering within vite, along with JSX.

 If you don't see a template you like, keep in mind that bruh can simply be installed with `npm i bruh` and used in any project anyways.